wittn-git/EDO-scheduling/README.md

 - [x] Write plot counts utility
 - [x] Execute full summary
 - [x] Write generation plot util
+- [] Result file: count tables
-- [] Implement the result file compilation
+- [] Implementation of result file compilation
 - [] Clean up the repo
 - [] Compile the result file
+- [] Clean Latex Document
 - [] Check for parameter restrictions
 - [] Write the result section of the paper
 - [] Write the conclusion of the paper (and future work)